-- 1. General admission requirements: Transcript evaluation of content requirements; One year time limitation must begin program within one year of graduation; and 3.0 GPA. - 2.
+- 1. Hold a degree in dance that includes 9 hours of dance education courses, taken in sequence: DCED 212, DCED 342, and DCED 345. - 2.
 A graduate candidate should earn a preferred score of 151 on the verbal portion of the GRE and a preferred score of 153 on the quantitative portion of the GRE and have a preferred combined score on these portions of the GRE of 304.
 A graduate candidate taking the Miller Analogies Test (MAT) should have a preferred score of 392.